Maplewarrior/02807_final_project/README.md

 ```
 > [!IMPORTANT]
 > On macos the requirement of `pywin32` does not exist and should be commented out directly in the `requirements.txt` file.

+To run the main experiments, the `run_experiments.ipynb` is used and should simply be run through.